UniMath/agda-unimath/src/category-theory/dependent-products-of-precategories.lagda.md

-Given a family of [precategories](category-theory.precategories.md) `Pᵢ` indexed by `i : I`, the dependent product `Π(i : I), Pᵢ` is a precategory consisting of dependent functions taking `i : I` to an element of the underlying type of `Pᵢ`.
+Given a family of [precategories](category-theory.precategories.md) `Pᵢ` indexed by `i : I`, the dependent product `Π(i : I), Pᵢ` is a precategory consisting of dependent functions taking `i : I` to an object of `Pᵢ`.
 Every component of the structure is given pointwise.

 ## Definition